-N = 348, p <.05, p <.01
+N = 348, \ p <.05, \\ p <.01

-When the Table-7 is investigated it can be seen that there is a positive, bi-directional but weak correlation between flexibility and perception of risk and uncertainty at the level of 0.160 .
+When the Table-7 is investigated it can be seen that there is a positive, bi-directional but weak correlation between flexibility and perception of risk and uncertainty at the level of 0.160 \\.

-4. Results and Discussion
+5. Results and Discussion

 In this research, the effect of work experience, age, gender, meaningful work and sturdiness/flexibility, which is among the subscales of psychological capital, on the perception of risk and uncertainty has been investigated.
-It was determined that age (p = 0.049), gender (p = 0.000) and work experience (p = 0.002) had influence on the perception of risk an1d uncertainty b.
-Predictors in the model: (Constant), gender, education level, age, total work experience and the results obtained (Sung and Hanna, 1997) are consistent with the literature.
+It was determined that age (p = 0.049), gender (p = 0.000) and work experience (p = 0.002) had influence on the perception of risk an1d uncertainty and the results obtained (Sung and Hanna, 1997) are consistent with the literature.
 However, the result of our research could not be compared with the literature because no research carried out on either the effects or the relation between the perception of risk and uncertainty and meaningful work (p = 0.000) and sturdiness/flexibility (p = 0.785 and p > 0.05) was not found.